mixitconf/cesar/server/README.md

 ## Develop UI

-To launch the webapp you can use `../gradlew booRun`
+To launch the webapp you can use `../gradlew bootRun`

 ## Hack Mi-IT